Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Is Pine Litter Safe for My Cat?

 Cat owners reading this may take a step back and wonder if the pine cat litter they are using is safe if pine can be so toxic.
-The good news for those that use pine litter is that the toxic oil is destroyed during the manufacturing process.
+The good news for those who use pine litter is that the toxic oil compounds are mostly destroyed during the manufacturing process, with only trace amounts potentially left but deemed too low to be harmful.

 Pine litter is made from dehydrated pine fibers, and while there has been skepticism, it has been regarded as safe for use since that process eliminates the toxic part of the pine.
-Pine litter is free of synthetic fragrances and chemical additives and is regarded as a healthy alternative to traditional clay litter.
+Pine litter is free of synthetic fragrances and chemical additives and is regarded as a healthy alternative to traditional clay litter, but this will greatly depend on the particular product and manufacturing.
+Please consult with your veterinarian if you have any concerns about the pine or other litter you are using for your cat.

 Alternatives to Pine Trees

-If you are a cat owner on the hunt for a Christmas tree, pine is not going to be the safest choice.
-The good news is that other types of trees available are non-toxic.
-For those interested in real trees, fir and spruce tend to be a more popular choice among pet owners.
+If you are a cat owner on the hunt for a Christmas tree and your cat is particularly curious, pine or another real tree may not be the safest choice.
+For those interested in other trees, fir and spruce tend to be a fairly popular choice, but even their pine needles may cause oral irritation and stomach upset if ingested.
 Artificial trees are growing in popularity and make for a great non-toxic option.

 Cat Fir Christmas Pine Tree